akashwadode/SafetySnap/README.md

 **Developed by [Akash Wadode](https://github.com/akashwadode)** 🎓 MCA Student – Specializing in AI & Machine Learning 💡 Passionate about creating intelligent and impactful software solutions.

 ---

-## 🪪 License

-This project is licensed under the **MIT License** – free for educational and personal use.

----